c1inares/Terror_Latin_America/Terror_Latin_America.md

 In Guatemala, the most common weapon used in attacks was firearms, with explosives coming in second.
 The FP-31 group, in particular, seems to have favored explosives-76.5% of their attacks involved them.
-While all forms of violence are horrific, choosing explosives feels particularly charged, to me it suggest an extra layer of anger and resentment behind their actions.
+While all forms of violence are horrific, choosing explosives feels particularly charged, to me it suggests an extra layer of anger and resentment behind their actions.